We visited Bewilderwood in Norfolk a couple of weeks ago. When we got home I wrote the excitedly following…

 When Should I Go?

-We were very glad to be there on a weekday in term time.
+We were happy to be there on a weekday in term time.
 We only had to share the play equipment with one school group and half a dozen families like ours.
-(You know it’s quiet when you keep bumping in to the same people.)
+(You know it’s quiet when you keep bumping into the same people.)

-The zip wire was a big favourite with Ted and he was able to have a long go on the small children’s one without getting in anyone’s way, even though there were only two.
-We were even able to have May on the other one for a while AND take it in turns to go over to the bigger kids line and have a go ourselves.
+The zip wire was a big favourite with Ted, and he was able to have a long go on the small children’s one without getting in anyone’s way, even though there were only two.
+We were also able to have May on the other one for a while and take it in turns to go over to the big kids’ line and have a go ourselves.
 We wouldn’t have managed any of that if we had needed to queue.

 What’s the Food Like?

 We’ve been discussing how we can make our budget for days out go further by cutting back a bit on the extras (buying fewer souvenirs, packing a lunch etc.).
-So far we haven’t done well.
-I read a review somewhere saying the food at Bewilderwood was actually good and fairly healthy.
-I fell into the trap and we decided to only pack drinks and snacks.
+So far, we haven’t done well.
+I read a review somewhere saying the food at Bewilderwood was actually good and reasonably healthy.
+I fell into the trap, and we decided only to pack drinks and snacks.

 The adult options were also limited.
-Having said that everything could be vegetarian if you wanted, so I probably had a wider choice than normal!
-The ice cream was proper ice cream and the lollies were real fruit.
-For me that’s a win.
+Having said that everything could be vegetarian if you wanted, so I probably had a more extensive choice than usual!
+The ice cream was proper ice cream, and the lollies were real fruit.
+For me, that’s a win.

 How much does Bewilderwood Cost?

 Bewilderwood is not a cheap day.
 May was free, Ted was in the lower cost band as he’s still just about under the 105cm height limit.
 David and I were obviously in the higher price band.
 We booked online in advance, and the tickets for the three of us were still the best part of £45 in total.
 We also bought some lunch, ice-creams and small souvenirs so I would guess we spent about £70 today.

 Last week’s excursion to a free museum followed by a street food lunch cost £10-£15 so today was an expensive one for us.